GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/readme.md

 ```

-### Create VIAI application assets with three camera with camera Id from 1 to 3.
+### Create VIAI application assets with three camera with camera ID from 1 to 3

 If later you need to regenerate Kubernete yaml files to deploy camera application, use this script sample.